 Third, I was the lead volunteer at God's Closet on the first Saturday of the month from 2006 to 2014.
 It's a charity in East St. Paul that provides free clothes, household goods, books, and toys to low-income people who live near the area.

 I've been a member of The Grove United Methodist Church in Woodbury and Cottage Grove more on than off since I moved to Cottage Grove in 2004.
 I currently praise God and learn more about The Bible and applying it to life at the Cottage Grove campus.

-Through ChristieLegal, I provide efficient, affordable, and friendly paralegal services in family law - divorce, custody, and child support.
+Through ChristieLegal, I provide efficient, affordable, and friendly mediator and paralegal services in family law - divorce and custody - to people who live in MN.